A choreographic field research on

 collected multiple stories about woods and wilderness focusing on the forest ecosystem as a nexus of interspecies relations and biological processes.
 We worked with dance scores and storytelling as

-practices of intimately imbricating body and land and celebrating energy
+practices of celebrating energy

 flows.
 We focused on glucose as the primary substance that all living beings